News from the AEB Division

 April 26, 2024

-Researchers from ISEM and MARBEC took part in a study of tielle, a local culinary speciality from Sète.
-Their research showed that the flavor of tielle depends mainly on how it is prepared, rather than on the species of cephalopod used.
-They also discovered that giant Humboldt squid was often used, raising questions about the traceability and environmental impact of this traditional dish.
+Researchers from ISEM and MARBEC participated in a study on tielle, a local culinary specialty from Sète.
+Their research showed that the flavor of tielle depends mainly on how it is prepared rather than on the species of cephalopod used.
+They also discovered that Humboldt giant squid was often used, raising questions about the traceability and environmental impact of this traditional dish.

-Rift Valley fever virus circulates in Central African forests
+The Rift Valley fever virus circulates in the forests of Central Africa

 April 19, 2024

-A Franco-Gabonese study reveals the presence of Rift Valley fever virus (RVFV) in wildlife in the tropical rainforests of Central Africa.
-This research, carried out by UMR MIVEGEC researchers in collaboration with CIRMF and CIRAD, and published in PLOS Neglected Tropical Deseases, highlights the importance of developing surveillance measures to control this threat to public health.
+A Franco-Gabonese study reveals the presence of the Rift Valley fever virus (RVF) in wildlife in the tropical rainforests of Central Africa.
+This research, conducted by researchers from UMR MIVEGEC in collaboration with CIRMF and CIRAD, published in PLOS Neglected Tropical Diseases, highlights the importance of developing surveillance measures to control this threat to public health.

 April 16, 2024

-300 scientists have deciphered the tree of life of Angiosperms, including researchers from UMRs AMAP and DIADE.
-Their study, published in Nature, reveals the evolutionary history of these dominant flowering plants, confirming an early explosion in their diversity around 80 million years ago.
+300 scientists have deciphered the tree of life of Angiosperms, including researchers from the AMAP and DIADE joint research units.
+Their study, published in Nature, reveals the evolutionary history of these dominant flowering plants, confirming an early explosion of their diversity around 80 million years ago.
 This research paves the way for a better understanding of plant diversity and long-term evolution.

-The genomes of Arabica coffee and its relatives finally deciphered
+The genomes of Arabica coffee and its relatives finally decoded

 April 15, 2024

-A research team from UMR DIADE led a study that revealed the genome of the Coffea arabica coffee plant and its parent species.
+A research team from the DIADE joint research unit led a study that revealed the genome of the Coffea arabica coffee plant and its parent species.
 The study reveals the evolution of this global resource.
-Published in Nature genetics, the results shed light on the evolutionary history of coffee, essential for many countries in the South.
-More than 60 scientists analyzed different Arabica populations to understand its diversification into modern varieties, paving the way for greater understanding and new advances in variety improvement.
+Published in Nature Genetics, the results shed light on the evolutionary history of coffee, which is essential for many countries in the Global South.
+More than 60 scientists analyzed different Arabica populations to understand its diversification into modern varieties, paving the way for a better understanding and new advances in variety improvement.

 Exploring genetic interactions to understand complex traits